Bunch0fAtoms/dbr_eos/dbr-eos-monitor/README.md

-# Databricks Runtime EOL Monitor - Asset Bundle
+# Databricks Runtime EOS Monitor - Asset Bundle
 Monitor and alert on DBR at or nearing end of service.

 This bundle creates: